-SELECT S.age, S.age12.0 AS ageMonths, 10-S.rating AS revRating FROM Sailors S WHERE S.sname LIKE 'us%'
+SELECT S.age, S.age-5 AS age1, 2\S.age AS age2 FROM Sailors S WHERE S.sname LIKE '\us%'

-- Illustrates use of arithmetic expressions and string pattern matching: Find triples (of ages of sailors and two fields defined by expressions) for sailors whose names have 'us' as the second and third letter of their name. - AS renames fields (ρ) in result.
-(Some SQL implementations allow the use of 'newalias=expr' as well) - LIKE is used for approximate string matching. "" stands for any one character and "%" stands for 0 or more arbitrary characters.
+- \ Illustrates use of arithmetic expressions and string pattern matching: Find triples (of ages of sailors and two fields defined by expressions) for sailors whose names begin and end with B and contain at least three characters. - \ AS renames fields ( $\rho$ ) in result.
+(Some SQL implementations allow the use of 'newalias=expr' as well) - LIKE is used for string matching. "\" stands for any one character and "%" stands for 0 or more arbitrary characters.